Blood brother: East Asia

 In Asian cultures, the act and the ceremony of becoming blood brothers is generally seen as a tribal relationship for bringing about alliance between tribes.
 It was practiced for that reason most notably by the Mongols, Turkic and early Chinese.

 In Romance of the Three Kingdoms, the Chinese classical literature, the three main characters took an oath of blood brother, the Oath of the Peach Garden, by sacrificing a black ox and a white horse and by swearing faith.
-Other blood oaths involving animal sacrifice were characteristic of rebel groups, such as the uprising led by Deng Maoqi in the 1440s, of criminal organizations, such as the triads or the pirates of Lin Daoqian, and of non-Han ethnic minorities such as the Mongols and the Manchu.
+Other blood oaths involving animal sacrifice were characteristic of rebel groups, such as the uprising led by Deng Maoqi in the 1440s, of criminal organizations, such as the triads or the pirates of Lin Daoqian, and other East Asians such as the Mongols and the Manchu.
 Genghis Khan had an anda called Jamukha.
 The term also exist in Old Turkic: ant ičmek ("to take an oath"), derived from the "ancient test by poison".
 The Turkic term, if it's not a loanword in Middle Mongol, is related to Mongol anda.